What we do – Mental Health

 It is designed to help develop skills and self-confidence, open up the world of arts through singing and provide access to new social networks as the participants re-enter the wider community.

-The crux of the programme is that volunteers from MJ’s four community choirs come into Shaftesbury Clinic, and commit to an eight-week programme, singing alongside the resident patients, staff and carers – and this combination of singers is what is called the Liberty Choir.
-The intention is that the singing is a continuous programme throughout the year, as this yields the most beneficial results.
+Volunteers from MJ’s four community choirs ( MJ’s Choirs) came into Shaftesbury Clinic to sing alongside the resident patients, staff and carers – this combination of singers is what is called Liberty Choir.

-An evaluation report, of the 8-week Liberty choir programme, in the Shaftesbury clinic of Springfield Hospital, Tooting, London.
+An evaluation report, of the Liberty Choir programme, in the Shaftesbury clinic of Springfield Hospital, Tooting, London.

 Dr Gillian Mezey, MBBS FRCPsych, Consultant and Reader in Forensic Psychiatry Read full report